 How will the key physical and biogeochemical features (including habitat loss) of marine and inland waters change in a future climate?

-Which current or emerging species will be the most profitable and environmentally sustainable to culture in light of climate change considering the wide range of farming structures and systems?
+Which current or emerging species will be the most profitable and environmentally sustainable to culture in a future climate?
+Which farming structures and systems will be most profitable?

-How will inland fisheries be affected by climate change, e.g. in fish community dynamics, productivity and invasiveness of introduced species?
+- How will inland fisheries be affected by climate change?
+For example, how will fish community dynamics and productivity be affected?

 What are the implications for fish stocks and their fisheries of climate-driven changes in ecosystem-level multi-species interactions and productivity?

-What are the likely changes in fishery/fleet behaviour given the above changes?
+- What are the likely changes in fishery/fleet behaviour to changing fish stocks?

-How will interacting policy measures (e.g., discard ban, closed seasons and areas) influence these fleet activities?
+- How will interacting policy measures (e.g., discard ban, closed seasons and areas) influence fleet activities?

-Which early warning techniques can protect against climate-driven increases in the frequency of events such as harmful algal blooms, jellyfish outbreaks, the spread of pathogens or episodes of coastal hypoxia?
+Which early warning techniques best protect against climate-driven increases during events such as harmful algal blooms, jellyfish outbreaks, the spread of pathogens or coastal hypoxia?

-What policy changes can increase the scope and enhance the profits of fisheries and aquaculture in the short-, medium- and long-term while still safeguarding the health and productivity of marine and inland habitats in a future climate?
+What policy changes can increase the scope and enhance the profits of fisheries and aquaculture in the short-, medium- and long-term?
+How can they do this while maintaining the health and productivity of marine and inland habitats in a future climate?

 Who will benefit from CERES

-Over 50% of high-value fisheries and over 90% high-value aquaculture targets in European marine and inland waters are included in the CERES species groups.
+The CERES species groups include over 50% of high-value fisheries and over 90% high-value aquaculture targets in European marine and inland waters.
 All industries dependent on these species groups can directly benefit from suggested solutions.

 CERES works across: